wolfiee42/eventManagement09/questions_and_answers.md

 #### Answer: A

-<i>by 'let greeting' im declaring a variable with no value.
-In the secend im declaring that same variable with an empty array. so, when im logging in console greetign the outcome will be '{}'</i>
+<i>By 'let greeting' im declaring a variable with no value.
+In the secend im declaring that same variable with an empty array.
+So, when im logging in console greetign the outcome will be '{}'</i>

 </p>
 </details>